Table of Contents

 - Leadership structure

-The final step is to determine the quality assurance requirements and execute risk identification.
-Based on the outcome of the product feasibility analysis, you can define the appropriate technical methods that should be implemented for the project to run smoothly with minimum risks.
+Based on this outcome, you can define the appropriate technical methods that should be implemented for the project to run smoothly with minimum risks.

-The third phase goes into great detail about the required standards, features, and activities that fulfill the functional specifications of the proposed system.
+Purpose: The third phase goes into great detail about the required standards, features, and activities that fulfil the functional specifications of the proposed system.

 Some essential factors that you need to take into account: